 After your dentist removes your wisdom teeth, it might feel like the end of an ordeal.
 However, that’s not quite the end there’s a volley of follow-up appointments coming your way.
 If you’re wondering whether you can eat chips after wisdom tooth removal or not, the answer is yes in moderation.
 The post-wisdom-teeth-removal phase is all about keeping things as easy as possible for your mouth.
 Eating chips may not be the best idea because they are very acidic and can irritate sensitive spots in the mouth after surgery.
 However, eating something crunchy will help with recovery because chewing helps to keep swelling and bleeding at bay.
-Further down this article, you will find some great tips on how to eat well after having your wisdom teeth removed.
+Further down this article, you will find some great tips on how to eat well after having your wisdom teeth removed, especially considering your oral health in the context of restorative and implant dentistry.

 Can I Eat Chips After Wisdom Teeth Removal